Nikon D3 vs Olympus E-M10 II

 - More modern: Reflects 8 years of technical progress since the D3 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the E-M10 II comes out slightly ahead of the D3 (15 : 14 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-M10 II emerges as the winner of the match-up (16 : 14 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D3 and the Olympus E-M10 II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.